Scout24/pybuilder_aws_plugin/README.rst

 - ``my_lambda/v123/my-project.zip`` is copied to ``my_lambda/latest/my-project.zip``
 - ``my_templates/v123/my-cfn.json`` is copied to ``my_templates/latest/my-cfn.json``

 This provides a simple release mechanism that follows the "latest greatest" principle.
-Users can rely on the files under ``latest``to tbe the latest tested version.
+Users can rely on the files under ``latest`` to be the latest tested version.

 @Task: upload_custom_resource, release_custom_resource
 ------------------------------------------------------